simonrob/canvas-helpers/README.md

 # Canvas Helpers
-A collection of Python scripts to help make common [Canvas](https://www.instructure.com/canvas) tasks more manageable.
+A collection of Python and JavaScript utilities to help make common [Instructure Canvas](https://www.instructure.com/canvas) tasks more manageable.

+Please feel free to [open an issue](https://github.com/simonrob/canvas-helpers/issues) with feedback or suggestions, or to report any problems.

+## Python tools
+The following Python scripts use the Canvas API to retrieve, manipulate or configure your Canvas courses and their data.

+Please note that it is possible to quickly make major (and in some cases irreversible) changes to your Canvas courses using these scripts.
+As a result, you use these tools at your own risk, and take full responsibility for any actions taken.
+Most scripts have a `--dry-run` option that is highly recommended to use for testing before committing to an action.

+The hope, however, is that you will find that going back what can be a tediously repetitive manual option in the web-based Canvas portal is inconceivable once you have set up a workflow that works for you.

+### Getting started
+Begin by cloning or downloading the contents of this repository, then installing the scripts' requirements via `python -m pip install -r requirements.txt` (see [below](https://github.com/simonrob/canvas-helpers#requirements) for further details and special cases).

+Next, obtain a Canvas API key from your account's Settings page and add this in [canvashelpers.config](https://github.com/simonrob/canvas-helpers/blob/main/canvashelpers.config).

-Begin by adding your Canvas API key in [canvashelpers.config](https://github.com/simonrob/canvas-helpers/blob/main/canvashelpers.config), then read the guides below to get started.
+Once set up is complete, read the descriptions below to get started.
 Each script also has a `--help` option that provides further detail.

-## Scripts and functions
+### Scripts and capabilities
 - [Attachment file/comment/mark uploader](feedbackuploader.py): When assignment marks are processed outside of Canvas, they can already be uploaded in bulk from a spreadsheet using the existing tools (import/export grades).
 However, it is not possible to add comments or upload attachments in this way, which means a tiresomely repetitive task of attaching these documents one-by-one.
 This script allows you to upload a set of feedback attachments, grades and/or generic or individual text comments in bulk, and is compatible with both individual assignments and group-based ones.